 Before you choose a preset, Luminar shows you a preview of how the preset will affect your photo.
 Just scroll through and find a one-click preset to fix an issue or add a style to your photos.
 It's quick and easy.

 If you think a preset is just a bit too much, no worries.
 You can reduce the amount right in the preview before you apply it.
 Adjust presets to your own taste and sense of style.
 It's just that easy.

 As with any photo processing tool, it's important to know that you can make selective adjustments.
-That means you need tools to help you mask areas of your photo with the adjustments appear or are hidden.
+That means you need tools to help you mask areas of your photo with the adjustments that appear or are hidden.
 Luminar has several masking options.

 If you want to use a freehand approach, use the Brush in Luminar.
 You can see the selected tool on the right in Orange.

 The Gradient Mask in Luminar is a useful tool for blending adjustments and images.
-It does more than simply adding a darker gradient to the sky.
+It does more than simply add a darker gradient to the sky.
 It works as both a Layer Mask and a Filter mask, which means that you can use it to replace a sky or apply any filter adjustment to part of your image.

 Luminar also includes a Radial Mask and a Luminosity Mask.
 Whatever shape or detail of mask you need, Luminar can provide it.

 The masking brush works with tablets, like my Wacom Intuos5.
-It understands pen pressure, opacity and radius when you use a compatible tablet.
+It understands pen pressure, opacity, and radius when you use a compatible tablet.